Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 With all the steps from above you can create any Document Template in Microsoft Excel.

-All you need to do is to click on Upload File to Template button, on Template Builder work pane.
+All you need to do is click on the Upload File to Template button, on the Template Builder work pane.
 Once you've done it, you'll see the message that the file has been successfully uploaded.

-And now, if you go to Salesforce and select Document Template tab, and click on the respective Document template in Maven Documents app, in Files section you will find the document.
+Now, if you go to Salesforce, select the Document Templates tab, and click on respective Document Template in the Maven Documents app, in the Files section you will find the document.

 Once the template document gets Template ID, you can generate the file.